grafana/grafana/docs/sources/fundamentals/timeseries-dimensions/index.md

 Time series databases (TSDBs) usually natively support dimensionality.
 Prometheus also stores dimensions in _labels_.
 In TSDBs such as Graphite or OpenTSDB the term _tags_ is used instead.

-In table databases such SQL, these dimensions are generally the `GROUP BY` parameters of a query.
+In table databases such as SQL, these dimensions are generally the `GROUP BY` parameters of a query.

 ## Multiple dimensions in table format